My Beautiful Laundrette: Plot

 Born in England, Omar Ali is a young Pakistani-British man living in South London during the mid-1980s.
 His father, Hussein, once a famous left-wing journalist in Pakistan, lives in London but dislikes Britain's society and its international politics.
-His dissatisfaction with the world and a family tragedy have led him to sink into alcoholism, and Omar has become his caregiver.
+His dissatisfaction with the world and his wife's suicide have led him to sink into alcoholism, and Omar has become his caregiver.
 By contrast, Omar's paternal uncle Nasser is a successful entrepreneur and an active member of London's Pakistani community.
 Hussein asks Nasser to give Omar a job.
 He works for a brief time as a car washer in one of his uncle's garages, and then is assigned to manage a run-down laundrette.

-At Nasser's, Omar meets a few other community members: Tania, Nasser's daughter and possibly a future bride; and Salim, who trafficks drugs and hires Omar to deliver them from the airport.
+At Nasser's, Omar meets a few other community members: Tania, Nasser's daughter and possibly a future bride (despite her being Omar's cousin); and Salim, who trafficks drugs and hires Omar to deliver them from the airport.
 While Omar is driving Salim and his wife home that night, the three are attacked by a group of right-wing extremist street punks.
 Their apparent leader turns out to be Johnny, Omar's childhood friend.
 Omar tries to re-establish their past friendship, offering Johnny a job and a chance for a better life by working with him to fix up the laundrette.
-Johnny decides to accept, and they resume a romantic relationship.
+Johnny accepts, and they resume a romantic relationship.
 Running out of money, Omar and Johnny sell one of Salim's drug deliveries to make cash for the laundrette's substantial renovation.

-One night Omar confronts Johnny about his right-wing past.
-The lover says that although he cannot make up for that, he is with Omar now.
+One night, Omar confronts Johnny about his right-wing past.
+Johnny says that although he cannot make up for that, he is with Omar now.
 Nasser visits the laundrette with his mistress, Rachel.
-As they dance together in the laundrette, Omar and Johnny make love in the back room, narrowly escaping discovery.
+As they dance together in the laundrette, Omar and Johnny have sex in the back room, narrowly escaping discovery.
 At the inauguration of the laundrette, Tania confronts Rachel about having an affair with her father.
 Rachel accuses Nasser of having invited Tania in order to have her insulted, and storms off despite his protests.
-Later that night, a drunk Omar proposes to Tania, who accepts on the condition that he raise money to get away.
-Soon after, Salim reveals to Omar that he is on to the two young men, and demands his money back from the drug sale.
+Later that night, a drunk Omar proposes to his cousin Tania, who accepts on the condition that he raise money to get away.
+Soon afterwards, Salim reveals to Omar that he is aware of the two young men's relationship, and demands his money back from the drug sale.
 Omar's father stops by late in the night and appeals to Johnny to persuade Omar to go to college, because he is unhappy with his son's role.